How to apply

-- Please then read our Admissions Process Booklet.
+- Please then read our Admissions Process Booklet and our fees booklet.

-- Complete an online Application Form and submit it with supporting documents and appropriate fee.
+- Complete this Application Form for the first child and their application fee, and use the Additional child application form for all other siblings.
+Please then submit it with supporting documents.
 Please contact admissions if you would like a paper based application form.

 - If you are applying for Fee Assistance, please also submit your New Parents’ Fee Assistance Application Form.
 This will not be reviewed until your school application and application fee have also been received.

 - Interview process is then: